-Analyze your statements often.
-You'll want to be aware of the prices of the houses that are selling around you.
-You've been paying mostly interest if your mortgage loan closed fewer than 5 years ago, so your principal probably hasn't been reduced by much.
+Familiarize yourself with your mortgage statements to keep a running total of principal payments.
+Also stay aware of what other homes are being sold for in your neighborhood.
+You are paying mostly interest if your mortgage loan closed fewer than 5 years ago, so your principal most likely hasn't gone down much.

-At the point your equity has reached the desired twenty percent, you are close to getting rid of your PMI payments, once and for all.
+As soon as your equity has reached the required twenty percent, you are close to stopping your PMI payments, once and for all.
 Call your lending institution to request cancellation of PMI.
-Then you will be required to verify that you are eligible to cancel.
-Most lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your equity and eligibility for PMI cancellation.
+Your lender will require documentation that your equity is high enough.
+Most lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your equity and eligibility for PMI cancellation.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.